 General

 The attitude of a spacecraft is its orientation in space.
 It is also referred to as the pointing of the spacecraft at a given time.
 It is the orientation of one defined frame (usually the spacecraft body frame) with respect to a second defined frame (usually an externally defined reference frame).
 The motion of a rigid body is specified by its position, velocity, attitude, and angular velocity.
-Understanding the attitude requires knowing: how it is determined/estimated, how it is controlled, and how its future changes are predicted.
-See references [12] and [16].
+Understanding the attitude requires knowing: how it is determined/estimated, how it is controlled, and how its future changes are predicted. ].

 dEFINITIONS